patrickjamesmarcellana/Website-Navigation-Prototype/README.md

 # Website-Navigation-Prototype

-This project aims to build a testing interface for the breadcrumbs jump/switch hierarchy pattern.
+This project serves as a testing interface for the breadcrumbs jump/switch hierarchy pattern, which records the number of paths and time elapsed data per use.